 Which Nikon Z-mount lenses work well for infrared?

 I have recently started using a Nikon Z6 mirrorless camera for infrared photography along with my colleague and Image Doctors podcast co-hos, Rick Walker.
 We tested our collection of Nikon lenses to see how they perform on infrared cameras.
 Primarily, we looked to see if there were significant hotspots (discrete, bright areas) produced by our lenses, which typically would render a lens unusable for infrared photography.
-Our combined results are shown below in our
+Our combined results are shown below.

 IR Performance: Nikon Z-Mount Lenses